 The Bronze Medal is awarded to a Junior sailor (will not attain 16 years of age by 31 December in the relevant year) who has made an outstanding contribution to the sport of sailing or an outstanding competitive performance for their age in the preceding 12 months.

 The Directors of the Ron Tough Yachting Foundation determine the most deserving recipients of the Medals from those individuals that have been nominated.

 What is the age limit for junior and youth awards?

 To be eligible, the Junior sailor of the year will not have attained his or her 16th birthday before 31 December of the year in which the award is made.
 For the Youth sailor, the cut off is the 19th birthday in the calendar year that the award is being made.

 What is the Syd Corser Scholarship and how is it awarded?

 Can my Sailing Association or Club apply to the Foundation for financial assistance?

 Yes.
 Financial assistance that is not predominantly related to a specific competitive event is generally awarded to clubs or class associations that are affiliated to Yachting Western Australia/Australian Sailing.
 Such applications should detail the nature of the requested assistance sought, the total cost and other sources of funds for the project.
 A short statement detailing how the expenditure will benefit the sport of sailing in WA is required.
-The applicant on behalf of the club or association will need to quote an Australian Sailing number as part of the request.
-Assistance to attend or host a national or Australian Championship series is not generally supported however Class Associations are encouraged to apply for grants to host Pre-Nationals Coaching Clinics to assist WA sailors intending to compete in Australian Championships.
+Assistance to attend or host a National or Australian Championship series is not generally supported however Class Associations are encouraged to apply for grants to host Pre-Nationals Coaching Clinics to assist WA sailors intending to compete in Australian Championships.